- NSW RiverBank

 The $181-million Rivers Environmental Restoration Program (RERP) was funded jointly by the NSW ($101.5 million) and Commonwealth ($79.62 million) governments.

-RERP aimed to arrest the decline of some of the most important and threatened wetland habitats in NSW by funding the acquisition and management of water for the environment.
-It focused on five nationally important wetlands for bird breeding and species-diversity:
+RERP aimed to arrest the decline of some of the most important and threatened wetland habitats in New South Wales by funding the acquisition and management of water for the environment.
+It focused on 5 nationally important wetlands for bird breeding and species-diversity:

 - Lowbidgee floodplain

 - Lachlan wetlands